Weight Map Layer for Noise and Adversarial Attack Robustness: Experiments

-For examining the performance of the proposed weight map layer, we used a three layered CNN as our baseline.
-We benchmarked the performance of the same network skeleton but with the normal convolutional layers replaced by a weight map layer variant.
-The skeleton body is a stack of three layers, where the first two have either 32 channels, if it is a weight map network variant, or 33 channels if it is a normal CNN \cref{tab:cnn-skeleton}.
+In the preliminary experiments on the MNIST dataset, we tested three different architectures: CNN, ResNet \citep{He2015} and DenseNet \citep{Huang2016} and for the two other datasets (CIFAR10 and iWild Cam2019) we tested ResNet and DenseNet.
+The CNN skeleton is a stack of three layers, where the first two have either 32 channels, if it is a weight map network variant, or 33 channels if it is a normal CNN \cref{tab:cnn-skeleton}.
 This difference was adopted to maintain approximately the same number of floating point operations per second (FLOPS) between the two architectures.
 In just one of the CNN variants, we increased the channels of the first two layers to 200 and 500, respectively, to compare with the weight map network having the same number of parameters.
 We will refer to this scaled up variant as "wide" in the results.
 The final layer in the skeleton body has 8 channels.
 Classification output is made by a 2 layer fully connected multilayer perceptron (MLP), where the first layer has 64 nodes followed by an output layer.
-Kernel size is the same for all convolutional layers.
+We fixed the kernel size across all the layers.
 We compare two kernel sizes, 3 and 9, and we include batchnorm \citep{Ioffe2015} layers in some of the variants to test the interaction with the proposed layer.
 When batchnorm is included, it is inserted in all the convolutional layers just before the nonlinearity.
-In one of the variants, we elementwise multiply the input with a learnable weight map to probe the effect of the input weight map on noise robustness.
+In one of the variants, we elementwise multiply the input with a learned weight map to probe the effect of the input weight map on noise robustness.

-The results are summarized in \cref{tab:cnn-res}.
-The basic weight map network has better performance than the corresponding basic CNN with the same number of FLOPS.
-The unsharp version is better by a larger margin but with slightly higher FLOPS.
-Increasing the CNN parameters to the level of the corresponding weight map network results in lowering its performance.
-Including batchnorm in either the CNN or the weight map network boosted the performance of both variants to nearly the same level.
-On the other hand, increasing the kernel size to 9 boosted the CNN performance, whilst degrading the weight map network performance.